hypirion/clj-xchart/docs/tutorial.md

 The bubble data given to `bubble-chart*` will be the _diameter in pixels_ to the bubbles which are rendered.
-Note that they don't scale, i.e. increasing the width and/or size of the chart will not increase the bubble sizes.
+Note that they don't scale, i.e. increasing the width and/or height of the chart will not increase the bubble sizes.

 This has some unfortunate effects.
 First and foremost people often treat bubbles by their total _area_ and not their _diameter_.
 Yet when you pass in bubble data